greenm01/ec4x/docs/ec4x_specs.md

 ### 2\.4.1 Fighter Squadrons & Carriers

 Fighters are small ships commissioned in squadrons that freely patrol a system.
-They are based planetside.
+They are based planetside and never retreat from combat.

-There is no limit to the number of fighter squadrons deployed in a system.
+There is no limit to the number of fighter squadrons deployed in a home system.

 Because of their fast lightweight nature, fighters are considered to be in a crippled combat state, but without a reduction in attack strength (AS).